verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed - for developer use.
 Enable all dumping in the given source file at level 3.

+.. option:: --dumpi-dfg <level>

+   Rarely needed - for developer use.
+Set internal DfgGraph dumping level globally to the specified value.

 .. option:: --dumpi-graph <level>